 Add the cooked okra to the gumbo mixture and simmer for another 15 minutes.

-Serve with hot cooked rice and garnish with scallions.
+Serve with hot cooked rice and garnish with scallions and plenty of hot sauce at the table.

 Video